Shortcuts

 A few sanity-check signals during reproduction:

-• Training loss (train_loss_total_epoch) drops sharply through the warmup phase, then descends slowly through cosine decay.
-With RSUNet on the 12-channel affinity target it usually plateaus by epoch ~60.
+• Training loss (train_loss_total_epoch) drops sharply through the warmup phase, then descends slowly through cosine decay; val_loss_total on the bottom-20 z-slices is the checkpoint selector.

-• Adapted Rand is the headline number; under the canonical pin set it should land in the same range as the DeepEM paper after threshold tuning.
+• Adapted Rand is the headline number.
 The single best lever is thresholds followed by merge_function; aff_threshold boundaries matter mostly at low (<0.05) or high (>0.99) settings.

 For the underlying mechanics (affinity learning, waterz post-processing internals), see the DeepEM repository and the paper.